 - Based in the United States, a bad privacy jurisdiction

-- Full streaming support only available at additional cost
+- Full streaming support only available at an additional cost

 - Confusing prices and order form